gjtorikian/html-proofer/README.md

 # HTML::Proofer

-Generate HTML files?
-Use them for documentation?
-Great, then this tool might be for you.
+If you generate HTML files, _then this tool might be for you_.

-Here are a set of tests to validate your HTML output.
+`HTML::Proofer` is a set of tests to validate your HTML output.
 These tests check if your image references are legitimate, if they have alt tags, if your internal links are working, and so on.
-It's intended to be an all-in-one checker for your documentation output.
+It's intended to be an all-in-one checker for your output.

 [![Build Status](https://travis-ci.org/gjtorikian/html-proofer.png?branch=master)](https://travis-ci.org/gjtorikian/html-proofer) [![Gem Version](https://badge.fury.io/rb/html-proofer.png)](http://badge.fury.io/rb/html-proofer)